 One point that cannot be stressed enough is that you should contact a lawyer immediately if you wish to change custody.
 The longer you allow the current situation to go on then the more likely the Court will be to leave the current situation in place.
 By going to Court sooner, rather than later, you express to the Judge the extent to which you consider the situation to be serious.

-Contact our Laguna Hills office today to schedule an initial consultation.
-We also service Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Laguna Niguel, Lake Forest, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Santa Ana, Tustin, Westminster, and Yorba Linda.
+Contact our Lake Forest office today to schedule an initial consultation.
+We also service Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Laguna Niguel, Laguna Hills, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Santa Ana, Tustin, Westminster, and Yorba Linda.